 Kaizen is about kept trying every day, is about refusing to accept the status quo and work to improve the current state.
 PDCA cycle is a living tool, we go, see, plan, do, check and act or adjust.
 It is an organized way to do trial and error, people like to jump to conclusions.
 We need to learn how to define the problems, find the root cause and organize the possible solutions and further action.
 This is an acquired habit, something we learn to do and the best way to learn is with practice.
 Lead by example, ask why, attack waste relentlessly, don’t miss any training opportunity.
 It is ok to make mistakes from time to time, the only failure is to stop trying.
 Kaizen every day, everybody, everywhere; that is the continuous improvement spirit!

-Right after we started with the Lean trainings and early stages of implementation, I was very glad to recognize between some of our employees strong signals of lean thinking.
-One of the hot topics at our plant is waste, but the waste management talk about is ingredients or materials wastage.
-After our trainings the employees start to talked about how to improve certain parts of the operation.
-They gave very good examples of waste as per the seven categories of waste by Taiichi Ohno that we discussed on our trainings.
-One think that we stressed a lot during our Introduction to Lean is the lean thinking, how important is to change our mind from the traditional thinking to the lean thinking.
+Right after we started with the Lean training and early stages of implementation, I was very glad to recognize between some of our employee’s strong signals of lean thinking.
+One of the hot topics at our plant is waste, but the waste management talks about its ingredients or materials wastage.
+After our training, the employees start to talk about how to improve certain parts of the operation.
+They gave very good examples of waste as per the seven categories of waste by Taiichi Ohno that we discussed in our training.
+One thinks that we stressed a lot during our Introduction to Lean is lean thinking, how important is to change our mind from traditional thinking to lean thinking.
 This part of the presentation is always an eyes opener.
 People amaze by this “new” point of view.
 That curiosity is also full of doubts: Is it for real?
-Would the bosses really going to leave their offices and come to the work area?
+Would the bosses really go to leave their offices and come to the work area?

-We have to lead by example, the lean thinking is not just information is way of life, is a philosophy.
+We have to lead by example, lean thinking is not just information is a way of life, is a philosophy.
 Living that philosophy we put together the stones to build a culture that makes people want to take ownership of their workplace.
-When people shows that they care we as leaders needs to show them respect, listening their ideas and guide them through the PDCA cycle.
+When people show that they care we as leaders need to show them respect, listening to their ideas and guide them through the PDCA cycle.
 We can not let them down, after all, lean is about respecting the people”